biolab/xaim-website/content/how-to-apply/admission-requirements.md

 layout: "application-procedure"
 ---

-Since the Master Programme is completely taught in English, fluency is required (e.g. B2 Level) You can apply for the xAIM Master if you hold at least one of the following degrees:
+Since the Master Programme is completely taught in English, fluency is required (e.g. B2 Level).
+You can apply for the xAIM Master if you hold at least one of the following degrees:

 {{% faq-question-answer question-number="1" question-title="A Bachelor's Degree (three years), in one of the following subjects:" %}}